ruanchaves/hashformers/README.md

 pip install hashformers
 ```

+**Important**: Hashformers is designed to work with `Python 3.10.12`, the version currently used on Google Colab.

 ## What models can I use?

 Visit the [HuggingFace Model Hub](https://huggingface.co/models) and choose your models for the `WordSegmenter` class.